-Engineering A systematic and often iterative approach to designing objects, well as to understand technological principles and strategies needed to develop solutions and achieve goals.
-It encompasses the three areas of Technology and Society, Design and Systems, and
+Capacity to use, understand, and evaluate technology as well as to understand technological principles and strategies needed to develop solutions and achieve goals.
+It encompasses the three areas of Technology and Society, Design and Systems, and Information teaching and learning.